• Home

 const tenant = await getTenantByDomain(hostname)

-// If no tenant found, use fallback (example)
+// If no tenant found, use fallback (tenant-a)

 const baseUrl = tenant?.domain ? `https://${tenant.domain}` : `https://${hostname}`